 Support staff during the summer months at Friends Camp include a cook and cooks’ assistants, a part-time nurse, a maintenance director, a waterfront director, an assistant director, and a lead counselor.
 These staff usually have the experience of several years working at Friends Camp and are selected for their good judgment, skills in their area, leadership ability, compassion, and communication skills.

-Former director of Friends Camp from 2004- summer 2016, Nat still shares his expertise in camp directing, fundraising, finances and youth development.
-A member of Vassalboro Friends Meeting, Nat appreciates the Quaker values that make Friends Camp unique.
+Former director of Friends Camp from 2004- summer 2016, Nat still remains involved at Friends Camp and shares his expertise in camp directing, fundraising, finances and youth development.
+An attender at Portland Friends Meeting, Nat appreciates the Quaker values that make Friends Camp unique.
 First introduced to Friends Camp when his daughters attended camp, Nat served as the Friends Camp Committee member before becoming director.

 Nat’s favorite mountain is Mt.
 Manadnock, his favorite cats are Willy and Valentina, and he enjoys adventuring with his wife Julie deSherbinin.